1 Thessalonians Chapter Two

 1 Thessalonians 2:9

-Surely you remember, brothers, our toil and hardship; we worked night and day in order not to be a burden to anyone while we preached the gospel of God to you.
+For you remember, brothers, our toil and hardship, how we worked night and day not to put a burden on any of you while we were proclaiming God's Good News to you.

 We see here that Paul and his team did not count on the people they were trying to reach or anyone else to supply their needs.
 They worked to support themselves and also shared the gospel.
 We have gotten so far from this model today as so many people are "paid staff" at local "churches" and it has become more of a job than focused on proclaiming the gospel.
 Then, many of the people in these "churches" believe that they are no longer responsible for sharing the gospel as they aren't the ones that are on the "paid staff".